kshi36/teleport-backend-challenge/design.md

 Stop(jobID)

 * Stop the job with specified job ID.
+* Send a SIGKILL signal to fully stop the process.
 Update status to Stopped.

-GetStatus(jobID) → {pid, status, exitCode}
+GetStatus(jobID) → {status, exitCode}

 * Query status of job with specified job ID.

-GetOutput(jobID) → {data}
+GetOutput(jobID) → {outData, errData}

-* Retrieve output of job with specified job ID.
-If the job is successful, data from stdout is retrieved.
-Otherwise data from stderr is retrieved.
+* Retrieve output and errors from stdout/stderr of job with specified job ID.

 ## API

 The API server wraps the functionality of the job worker library.
 It contains endpoints to start, stop, query status, and get output of a job.
 The endpoint handlers will perform authentication and authorization checks for job requests.
 The endpoints will gracefully handle and report errors.
 For the prototype, API versioning is omitted for simplicity.
-Below is the proposed API with HTTP methods and endpoints, where actual endpoints will be served over HTTPS.
+Below is the proposed API with HTTP methods and simplified endpoints, where actual endpoints will be served over HTTPS.
+This includes notable headers, response codes, and JSON formats for requests and responses.

 ### Start a job

 POST /jobs/start
+Authorization: Bearer \<token\>
+Content-Type: application/json
+Request body: {“program”: “/bin/sleep”, “args”: \[5\]}

+201 Created → Job successfully started
+{“id”: “j-12345”, “error”: null}

+401 Unauthorized → Missing or invalid Bearer token
+{“error”: “Error: bad authentication”}

+404 Not Found → Program path not found
+{“error”: “Error: program not found”}

 ### Stop a job

 POST /jobs/{id}/stop
+Authorization: Bearer \<token\>

+200 OK → Job successfully stopped
+{“id”: “j-12345”, “error”: null}

+401 Unauthorized → Missing or invalid Bearer token
+{“error”: “Error: bad authentication”}

+403 Forbidden → User does not own the job ID, and is not admin
+{“error”: “Error: unauthorized action”}

+404 Not Found → Job not found
+{“error”: “Error: job not found”}

+409 Conflict → Job not running
+{“error”: “Error: job not running”}

 ### Get status of job

 GET /jobs/{id}
+Authorization: Bearer \<token\>

+200 OK → Job status retrieved
+{“id”: “j-12345”, “status”: “Running”, “exitCode”: null, “error”: null}

+401 Unauthorized → Missing or invalid Bearer token
+{“error”: “Error: bad authentication”}

+403 Forbidden → User does not own the job ID, and is not admin
+{“error”: “Error: unauthorized action”}

+404 Not Found → Job not found
+{“error”: “Error: job not found”}

 ### Get output of job

 GET /jobs/{id}/output

-The API endpoints will utilize JSON packets as the format for bodies of requests and responses.
-Example:
-POST /jobs/start
-Request body: {“program”: “/bin/sleep”, “args”: \[5\]}
-Response body: {“id”: “j-12345”}
+200 OK → Job output retrieved
+{“id”: “j-12345”, “stdout”: \[\], “stderr”: \[\], “error”: null}

+401 Unauthorized → Missing or invalid Bearer token
+{“error”: “Error: bad authentication”}

+403 Forbidden → User does not own the job ID, and is not admin
+{“error”: “Error: unauthorized action”}

+404 Not Found → Job not found
+{“error”: “Error: job not found”}

 ## CLI